 As a condition of ICA membership, every company must agree to adhere to this Statement of Principles:

 The International Claim Association, in recognition of the need to continue public trust and confidence in the insurance industry, reaffirms the following principles:

-- Any individual who has, or believes he has, a claim is entitled to courteous, fair and just treatment; and shall receive with reasonable promptness an acknowledgment of any communications with respect to his claim.
+- Any individual who has, or believes they have, a claim is entitled to courteous, fair and just treatment; and shall receive with reasonable promptness an acknowledgment of any communications with respect to their claim.

-- Every claimant is entitled to prompt investigation of all facts, an objective evaluation and the fair and equitable settlement of his claim as soon as liability has become reasonably clear.
+- Every claimant is entitled to prompt investigation of all facts, an objective evaluation and the fair and equitable settlement of their claim as soon as liability has become reasonably clear.

 - Claimants are to be treated equally and without considerations other than those dictated by the provisions of their contracts.